anthonydedios/automatedPagePost/README.md

-# Contact Closet De Emilia - Facebook Page Auto Poster
+# Closet De Emilia - Facebook Page Auto Poster

-Automatically posts items from `posts/queue.json` to your **own Facebook Page** on a schedule, using GitHub Actions + the Facebook Graph API.
+Automatically posts items from `posts/queue.json` to Closet De Emilia on a schedule, using GitHub Actions + the Facebook Graph API.

 This does **not** and cannot post into Facebook Groups you don't administer -